-Cost category Sub- Details Shared
+Cost category Sub- categories Details Shared service?

-cost category categories Details service?

-ESO Operational Costs (ESO Opex) Role 1 Operating costs that the ESO incurs to
+ESO Operational Costs (ESO Role 1 Operating costs that the ESO incurs to

-Role 2 deliver its outputs under its three roles. its three roles.
+Role 2 deliver its outputs under its three roles. - No

 Role 3 Predominantly staff and external

-Title 5 contractor costs.
-No
+Role 3 contractor costs.

 Supporting Operational Costs Costs of teams that support the three

-roles, such as ESO regulation, stakeholder
+Opex) roles, such as ESO regulation, stakeholder

 engagement, innovation and business

-change.
+Coses change.

-Capital Expenditure (Capex) IT and Telecoms Predominantly the cost of the ESO's Yes
+Capital IT and Telecoms (IT&T) Predominantly the cost of the ESO's

-(IT&T) control centre architecture and market
+control centre architecture and market

-platforms.
+(1101) platforms.
+Yes

-Property Building costs associated with the ESO's Wokingham control centre and share of
+(Capex) Property Building costs associated with the ESO's - 165

+Wokingham control centre and share of

 the National Grid Warwick office.

-IT&T the National Orla Warwick Office.
+Duning IT&T

-Property
+Property Yes

-Business Support Costs (BSC) management
+management

 HR and Non-

 operational Costs for services provided by National

-Training Grid Group to support the ESO's general Yes
+Business Training Costs for services provided by National Grid Group to support the ESO's general

-Finance, Audit business activities.
+Support Costs Finance, Audit business activities.
 Predominantly IT

-and Regulation operating costs.
+(BSC) and Regulation operating costs.

 Insurance

 Procurement

 CEO and Group

 Management

-Other Price Control Costs n/a Other costs that do not fall into the above Yes

-categories, including pension admin fees,
+Other costs that do not fall into the above categories, including pension admin fees,

-cyber resilience IT costs, System
+Other Price n/a cyber resilience IT costs, System Yes

-Operation review costs and unfunded
+Control Costs Пуа Operation review costs and unfunded

 innovation costs.

+innovation costs.

-- 1.4.
+- 1.9.
 The ESO shares certain functions with other National Grid Group companies, including IT, Human Resources (HR), Finance, Legal and Procurement.
 The costs associated with these functions are allocated to the ESO by National Grid Group.
 Some of these costs are allocated on an indirect basis, based on a methodology to reflect the ESO's approximate usage.
-Others are allocated to the ESO directly (eg costs for ESO-specific property or IT investments). - 1.5.
+Others are allocated to the ESO directly (eg costs for ESO-specific property or IT investments). - 1.10.
 The annual net additions to RAV will be calculated as a set percentage based on a capitalised share of totex.
 Totex consists of all the expenditure relating to the ESO's regulated activities with the exception of: - All costs relating to de minimis activities. - All costs relating to directly remunerated services (with the exception of capex relating to sole use exit connections). - Pension deficit repair payments relating to the established deficit and for the avoidance of doubt, all unfunded early retirement deficiency costs (ERDC) post 1 April 2004. - Costs associated with the Network Innovation Competition and Network Innovation costs funded by the Innovation allowance.
 (For the avoidance of doubt, the unfunded costs for NIA Expenditure, the Network Innovation Competition and the Strategic Innovation Fund can be included in totex). - All statutory or regulatory depreciation and amortisation. - Profit margins from related parties (except where permitted as defined below). - Costs relating to rebranding a company's assets or vehicles following a name or logo change. - Fines and penalties incurred by the ESO (including all tax penalties, fines and interest) except if, exceptionally Traffic Management Act costs can be shown to be efficient. - Any costs relating to the NGESO for external purposes (ie balancing services activity). - Compensation payments made in relation to standards of performance. - Bad debt costs and receipts (subject to an ex-post adjustment to allowed revenues). - Any cost reporting which is not on a normal accruals basis as referred to in paragraph 1.2 above (for the avoidance of doubt, accruals to recognise the present value obligation to the defined benefit pension scheme (in accordance with International Accounting Standard 19) are excluded from totex).